+Testing your dinnerware or cookware

 Test dinnerware or cookware before using.

-To test a dish, put it into the oven with 1 cup (250 mL) of water beside it.
+To test a dish for safe use, put it into the oven with 1 cup (250 mL) of water beside it.
 Cook at 100% cook power for one minute.
 If the dish gets hot and water stays cool, do not use it.
-Some dishes (melamine, some ceramic dinnerware, etc.) absorb microwave energy and may become too hot to handle or may slow cooking times.
+Some dishes (melamine, some ceramic dinnerware, etc.) absorb microwave energy, becoming too hot to handle and slowing cooking times.
 Cooking in metal containers not designed for microwave use could damage the oven, as could containers with hidden metal (twist-ties, foil lining, staples, metallic glaze or trim).